Programs | Summer Programs | French Polynesia

 Program Costs

-French Polynesia Spring 2024
+French Polynesia Summer 2025

 $ 150 Application Fee

-$ 6,800 Program Fee
+$ 7,500 Program Fee

-$ 4,200 In-Country Logistics Fee
+$ 4,350 In-Country Logistics Fee

-$ 1,500 Estimated Airfare and Mandatory Travel Insurance
+$ 1,600 Estimated Airfare and Mandatory Travel Insurance

 $ 1,350 Estimated Food and Personal Expenses

-$ 14,000 Total Estimated Cost
+$ 14,950 Total Estimated Cost

-Summer 2024: Program fees due by May 1, 2024
+Summer 2025: Program fees due by May 1, 2025

 The Program

 In the Southern Pacific, the territory of French Polynesia covers an area greater than that of the European Union, but only 0.1% of it consists of land.
-Due in part to its isolation, this vast expense of water is among the best preserved on the planet and attracts sea-loving tourists hoping to meet face to face with rays, turtles, sharks, dolphins and even humpback whales that come for breeding every July.
+Due in part to its isolation, this vast expense of water is among the best preserved on the planet and attracts sea-loving tourists hoping to meet face-to-face with rays, turtles, sharks, dolphins and even humpback whales that come for breeding every July.

 Descending from skilled navigators who settled across the whole Pacific, Polynesian people inhabit these environmentally dynamic small volcanic islands or atolls and hold a deep connection to the ocean around them.
 These are a people profoundly linked to the adjacent coral reefs that provide food, revenue and shoreline protection.